Emilioiron/Proyecto_final_Emilio/README.md

 * 3. ML PREPROCESSING

-* 4. Train a simple model
+* Train a simple model

 * 5. Check model performance on test and train data

 * 6. Check model performance using cross validation

-* 7. Optimize model using grid search
+* Optimize model using grid search

 ## Technical requirements

-* Para crear el repositorio se utiliza Conda, Bash y GitHub.
+* Conda, Bash and GitHub are used to create the repository.

-* Para la realización de Pipeline se utilizan: Conda, Bash, GitHub, Jupyter Notebooks, Python, Pandas, Numpy...
+* To create the Pipeline we use: Conda, Bash, GitHub, Jupyter Notebooks, Python, Pandas, Numpy...

-* Para la realización del modelo de Machine Learning: Sklearn, StandarScaler, OneHotEncoder, Train-test-split, joblib...
+* For the realization of the Machine Learning model: Sklearn and its libraries, Pipeline, StandarScaler, OneHotEncoder, Train-test-split, mean_squared_error, r2_score.

+* To connect the trained model to the final calculation and to be able to make the prediction you use joblib...